hpssjellis/nodejs-iota-web-confirm/README.md

 # nodejs-iota-web-confirm
-A simple web app in nodejs to show confirmed IOTA transactions
+A simple web app in nodejs to show confirmed IOTA transactions in a chart showing the message, tokens sent and identifying what range of tokens.

 This is just suppossed to be a starting point.
 Made August 22nd, 2019 and will probably be deprecated fairly soon